 Going on with your music we’re going to kind of go to a different level we’ll get back to that in a second.
 The YouTube issue.
 It’s becoming a big issue about YouTube, and I ask everybody these questions I always want to hear what everyone’s opinion is.
 There are a lot of people like Nikki Sixx, and a few other people are saying that YouTube is not fair in compensating the artists due to all their music being on YouTube and it just being replayed and replayed and people uploading full video’s of the bands without consent.
 I mean do you have an opinion about that?
 Have you been following that story at all?

 I mean it’s a real double-edged sword.
 I mean it’s great for people to find the band and get to see it.
 Like our albums just came out Friday and I think later that day someone had already put the whole album on YouTube or some link to go and get our entire album for free and it’s just like in some ways it kills the industry so it’s such a double-edged sword I mean in one respect it’s great because people can find out about you they can hear the music and if they’re real fans maybe they’re going to go out and buy it but there are so many people will just bootleg your stuff and won’t pay for it, and it is unfair in a lot of ways, and you know it just comes right down to being victims of a digital world.

 How do you feel about the streaming service like Spotify and Apple music and all them?
 Do you think they help or hurt the industry?

-Well you know there’s some kind of accountability there.
-You know with YouTube it’s just the artist ripped off so at least with Spotify and some of those other things there can be some kind of accountability.
+Well you know there’s some accountability there.
+You know with YouTube it’s just the artist ripped off so at least with Spotify and some of those other things there can be some accountability.
 You know man, that’s just the world we live in today, and it just makes touring that much more valuable.